hafbau/lecture_notes/w10d1/notes.md

 - [] Anatomy of a Rails App - a.k.a MVC [10m]
 - [] Build something with Rails API ..er .. and react?

-### Rails Lessons learned
+### Rails / Jungle Lessons learned

 What lessons have we learned about Rails?

-- Rails is too magic... incantations.
-Mixed feelings around likeness
-  + Easy to pick up
-- Ruby code is easy to read. `do stuff unless condition`
-- ActiveRecord is awesome.
-Makes data layer a breeze to work with
+- learned about MVC and how to interact with it ... not sure how feels about it.
-- Generators makes scaffolding a lot faster.
+- Like the fact that rails makes scaffolding easy
-- Migrations are interesting.
-Makes DB Management easy - ability to rollback is awesome.
-  + it makes database structure easily scalable.
-- Working with legacy code can be daunting but it also helps to boilerplate pre-existing code base
+- taking over a legacy code base without totally losing our minds
+  + pattern recognition
+- not conflating ruby with rails.
+Rails has the magic, ruby has the gem.

 ### Lets build airBnB but for home office sharing.
 [10m]